Parent Resources

 document cover

-The Children’s Services Quality Assurance team helps support licensed child care centres in the implementation of HDLH? through site visits and professional learning opportunities.
+The Children’s Services Quality & Inclusion Support Services team helps support licensed child care centres in the implementation of HDLH? through site visits and professional learning opportunities.
 Click here for more information on HDLH?.

 QUALITY CARE

-Licensed child care settings in Ontario are regulated by the Child Care Early Years Act , 2014 (CCEYA) to ensure high standards of safety and quality.
-The best way to determine if a child care setting will meet your needs is to visit the centre and observe the children and staff.
-Take into consideration the relationships you see between the staff and children.
-Are staff genuinely happy when interacting with children?
-Is everyone (administration, educators, cooks, etc.) receptive and open to questions?
-The Ministry has developed a list of questions to ask potential child care providers to help you on your quest, or you can visit Finding Quality Child Care for more helpful tips.
+Licensed child care settings in Ontario are regulated by the Child Care Early Years Act , 2014 (CCEYA) to help ensure safe, high‑quality environments for children and families.
+One of the best ways to determine whether a child care program is the right fit for your family is to visit the centre and observe the interactions between educators and children.
+Consider the relationships you see -are educators engaged and responsive?
+Is everyone in the program, including administration, educators, and support staff, approachable and open to questions?
+The Ministry of Education also provides a helpful list of questions to ask potential child care providers to ask potential child care providers, along with additional resources to support families in finding quality child care.

-Additionally, EarlyON and licensed child care programs receive professional learning opportunities to build capacity in the area of inclusion and special needs resourcing.
+In addition, EarlyON and licensed child care programs have access to professional learning opportunities designed to strengthen capacity in the areas of inclusion and special needs resourcing.

 OTHER RESOURCES